-- 1. A parcel shall not exceed 22 lbs. in weight, 3 feet 6 inches in length or 6 feet in length and girth combined. - 2.
-As regards the exact calculation of the weight and dimensions of a parcel, the view of the despatching office shall (except in a case of obvious error) be accepted.
+- 1. A parcel shall not exceed 22 lbs. in weight, 3 feet 6 inches in length, breadth or depth or 6 feet in length and girth combined. - 2.
+As regards the exact calculation of the weight and dimensions of a parcel, the view of the despatching Administration shall (except in a case of obvious error) be accepted.